How To Find Potential Art Collectors

-You can and should narrow down your target audience.
-The more specific and detailed you can be the better.
+The more specific and detailed you can be, the better.

-For example, if you are a fine art painter who specializes in painting horses, your target audience will be fine art collectors who also have a passion for horses.
+For example, if you are a fine art painter specializing in painting horses, your target audience will be fine art collectors who also have a passion for horses.

 Marketing your art can go two ways.

-Before you can start to understand who your target audience is, you will need to know what your niche is.
+Before you can start to understand who your target audience is, you will need to know your niche.

-Once you can identify what your niche is, you will be able to determine who your target audience is.
+Once you can identify your niche, you will be able to determine who your target audience is.